HACKSSENTIAL RULES ~ CHAPTER VII

 Order (State principle/Sacrifice)

-• Words: to align, to arrange, to assimilate, to categorize, to command, to comply, to control, to conform, to compose, to coordinate, to discipline, to enforce, to follow, to form, to govern, to guide, to harmonize, to integrate, to monitor, to obey, to organize, to prescribe, to purify, to sequence, to standardize, to stiffen, to structure, to supervise, to synchronize, to systematize, to tailor, to tie, to uniform, to unify, to uphold.
+Words: to align, to arrange, to assimilate, to categorize, to command, to comply, to control, to conform, to compose, to coordinate, to discipline, to enforce, to follow, to form, to govern, to guide, to harmonize, to integrate, to monitor, to obey, to organize, to prescribe, to purify, to sequence, to standardize, to stiffen, to structure, to supervise, to synchronize, to tailor, to tie, to uniform, to unify.

 Shape (Reaction principle/Glory)

-• Words: to condense, to convert, to diffuse, to disperse, to drip, to evaporate, to exchange, to exhale, to flow, to fluctuate, to interchange, to metamorphose, to melt, to molten, to morph, to pass, to pour, to shift, to solidify, to spin, to splash, to spread, to sublimate, to sway, to transfigure, to transform, to translate, to ventilate.
+Words: to condense, to convert, to diffuse, to disperse, to drip, to evaporate, to exchange, to exhale, to flow, to fluctuate, to interchange, to metamorphose, to melt, to molten, to morph, to pass, to pour, to shift, to solidify, to spin, to splash, to spread, to sublimate, to sway, to transfigure, to transform, to translate.

 Solid (Physical element/Glory)